tonypony220/starknet-devnet/README.md

 ## Lite mode

+To improve Devnet performance, instead of calculating the actual hash of deployment transactions and blocks, sequential numbering can be used (0x0, 0x1, 0x2, ...).

-To improve Devnet performance, consider passing these CLI flags on Devnet startup:
+Consider passing these CLI flags on Devnet startup:

-- `--lite-mode` enables all of the optimizations described below (same as using all of the following flags);
+- `--lite-mode` enables all of the optimizations described below (same as using all of the flags below)
-- `--lite-mode-deploy-hash` disables the calculation of the transaction hash for deploy transactions.
-It will instead be a simple sequence of numbers;
+- `--lite-mode-deploy-hash` disables the calculation of transaction hash for deploy transactions
-- `--lite-mode-block-hash` disables the calculation of the block hash.
-It will instead be a simple sequence of numbers;
+- `--lite-mode-block-hash` disables the calculation of block hash

 ## Restart

 Devnet can be restarted by making a `POST /restart` request.
 All of the deployed contracts, blocks and storage updates will be restarted to the empty state.
+If you're using [the Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin#restart), run `await starknet.devnet.restart()`.

 ## Contract debugging